 My Favorite White Paint

 I recently discovered my new favorite brand and line of paint and that is Behr Marquee brand found at Home Depot.
 It has amazing coverage and I found my new go to white in this line.
 “Cameo White”.
 In my opinion, it is the most perfect shade of white.
-This color was on my wood paneling in the living room first (blog post soon about that transformation) and I instantly fell in love.
+This color was on my wood paneling in the living room first and I instantly fell in love.

 I have become a bit of paint snob after painting furniture for 4 years and this line lives up to its name.
 Coverage, durability and ease of use is important to me.
 We ended up using the same paint in our master bedroom on the shiplap and I couldn’t be happier with that decision.
 It brightens up the room and even when my dogs fling mud on the walls, I can clean it off with ease.

 When we decided to install shiplap, we knew we needed to do it on a very tight budget.
 I needed to know how to make shiplap boards.I originally considered using plywood but while in the lumber aisle of Home Depot, we spotted something very similar.
 Its the 5mm utility board.
 Those ran about $6 less per sheet.
 Many will say that Home Depot will cut the wood for you, but we were informed that their saw doesn’t always cut in exact measurements.
 I may or may not have OCD and there was no way I could live with uneven boards with with diy plank wall.

 Marking the Studs for Installing the Shiplap Plank Wall